reconhub/learn/content/post/practical-introR.md

 | Uniform           | `punif()`    | `qunif()`    | `dunif()`    | `runif()`    |
 | Weibull           | `pweibull()` | `qweibull()` | `dweibull()` | `rweibull()` |

-# Create and open datasets
+# Create and open data sets

 R allows users not only to open but also to create data sets.
 There are three sources of data sets:

-  - Data-set imported as such (from `.xlsx`, `.csv`, `.stata`, or `.RDS` formats, among many others)
+  - Data set imported as such (from `.xlsx`, `.csv`, `.stata`, or `.RDS` formats, among many others)
-  - Data-set that is part of a R package
+  - Data set that is part of a R package
-  - Data-set created in our R session
+  - Data set created in our R session

 # Tidyverse